dblasini/dblasini.github.io/_publications/2019-09-05--Hydraulic-traits.md

 ---
-title: "Hydraulic traits that buffer deep-rooted plants from changes in hydrology and climate"
+title: "Hydraulic traits that buffer deep-rooted plants from changes in hydrology and climate."
 collection: publications
 category: manuscripts
 layout: single